 Nice!
 You learn something new every day!

-This was the massive lunch I had later that day, which I'm just tossing in here because it's delicious, I like this place (Hamza Kebab), and between the fairytale village, archaeological cafe, and tasty lunch, it was a particularly nice and interesting one - and also the last day before the Christmas holiday!
+This was the massive lunch I had later that day, which I'm just tossing in here because it's delicious, I like this place (Hamza Kebab), and between the fairytale village, archaeological cafe, and tasty lunch, it was a particularly nice and interesting day - and also the last one before the Christmas holiday!

 And to all, a good night!